#Skate4: Electronic Arts announces the next game in the beloved series

 EA revealed Skate 4 during EA Play as part of the ongoing Not E3 replacement events.

-The Skate franchise is a more realistic take on the extreme sport.
+The Skate franchise is a more realistic take on the skateboarding.
 While Tony Hawk’s Pro Skater goes for impossible tricks and massive combos, Skate is more about foot movement.
 Where you control your tricks with the press of a button in Tony Hawk, you actually control you feet in Skate with the dual analog sticks.
 It was different enough that it grew a new audience that prefers Skate over other skateboarding sims.

 Now, that audience will get a chance to reunite with Skate.